top of page

 Scapa Flow and the Atomic Age

-For decades after the Second World War, Scapa Flow became the most famous reservoir of low-background steel on Earth.
+For decades after the Second World War, Scapa Flow in Orkney became one of the best-known sources of low-background steel.

-Salvage operations continued into the 1950s, quietly supplying steel for laboratories, hospitals, and research institutions around the world.
+Salvage operations continued into the 1950s, supplying steel for medical systems, shielded enclosures, and other specialist low-radiation uses.
 Much of this work was deliberately low-profile; the exact destinations of the steel were often not publicised.

-It is widely reported — and repeated by institutions involved in radiation physics — that components made from Scapa Flow steel were used in spaceflight and satellite instrumentation, where background radiation must be minimised as much as possible.
-Some accounts even suggest material from the Flow found its way into equipment associated with the International Space Station, though precise documentation is scarce, as is typical with specialist materials.
+It is widely reported — and repeated by institutions involved in radiation physics — that components made from Scapa Flow steel were used in space exploration, where background radiation must be minimised as much as possible.
+Precise documentation is scarce, as is typical with specialist materials.

-What is certain is this: for nearly half a century, Orkney quietly supplied material that allowed scientists to measure the universe more accurately.
+What is certain is this: for decades, Orkney quietly supplied material that allowed scientists to measure the universe more accurately.

 What Is Low-Background Steel?